metatensor/metatrain/docs/src/getting-started/checkpoints.rst

     mtt export experimental.soap_bpnn https://my.url.com/model.ckpt --output model.pt

+Downloading private HuggingFace models is also supported, by specifying the corresponding API token with the ``--huggingface_api_token`` flag.

 Keep in mind that a checkpoint (``.ckpt``) is only a temporary file, which can have several dependencies and may become unusable if the corresponding architecture is updated.
 In constrast, exported models (``.pt``) act as standalone files.
 For long-term